Linuxfabrik/monitoring-plugins/README.rst

     scp $SOURCE_LIBS/* $REMOTE_HOST:$TARGET_DIR/lib/
     for f in $(find $SOURCE_PLUGINS -maxdepth 1 -type d); do f=$(basename $f); scp $f/$f$PYVER $REMOTE_HOST:$TARGET_DIR/$f; done

 That's it.
-After that your directory on the client should now look like this:
+After that your directory on the remote host should now look like this:

 .. code:: text